Reporter, WNYC News

-Matt Katz reports on air at WNYC about immigration, refugees and national security.
+Matt Katz reports on air at WNYC about immigration, refugees, national security and hate.
 He covered New Jersey Gov. Chris Christie for more than five years, first for The Philadelphia Inquirer and then for WNYC and New Jersey Public Radio.
 He followed the governor through scandal and presidential candidacy and appeared weekly on WNYC Studios' Christie Tracker Podcast.

 In 2015 Matt and a team from WNYC won a Peabody Award for their coverage of Christie and the Bridgegate scandal.
 The series -- Chris Christie, White House Ambitions and the Abuse of Power -- was WNYC's first Peabody for news coverage since 1944.
 In 2016, Matt's biography of Christie -- American Governor: Chris Christie's Bridge to Redemption -- was published by Simon & Schuster's Threshold Editions.
 Matt's experience covering Christie also shaped his 2016 TedX talk, Political Deceit in a Social Media Age.